wuyx5/LESA/README.md

 ## Data

-We include ADNI 2 and ADNI GO datasets.
-In this research, we focus on ventricle and left hippocampus surfaces.
+In this research, we include ADNI 2 and ADNI GO dataset.
+We mainly focus on ventricle and left hippocampus surfaces.

 <img src="./Figures/Picture1.jpg" width="250"/> <img src="./Figures/hipp_AD_mean.gif" width="250"/>